usnews/brightspot-cms/docs/documentation/dari-developer-tools.md

 A unique view of your data model is available through the Dari Schema tool.
 All content types within your project are listed.
 Simply select the type you want to view, or type to find from the list.

 The schema outlines the model, showing all fields and associated content types.
-Here we can see our Blog object with associated Author and Category objects.
+The examples shows a Blog object with associated Author and Category objects.

 <a href="javascript:;"><img src="http://docs.brightspot.s3.amazonaws.com/db-schema-tool.png"/></a>